惹兰勿刹 | ஜாலான் புசார்

 Jalan Besar MRT Station (DT22) is an underground station along the Downtown Line (DTL) Stage 3.
 It is built underneath the main road of Jalan Besar, at the junction with Weld Road, and serves the nearby civic districts around the Little India and Sungei Road planning areas.

 The station is named after Jalan Besar, the main road which literally means “large road” in Malay.
 Despite being in close proximity to DT13 Rochor station, these stations are eight stations apart along the Downtown Line and not connected by pedestrian links.
-Here, the deep DTL tunnels run underneath the North-South Expressway and the Rochor-Bugis section of the DTL.
+Here, the deep DTL tunnels run underneath the North-South Corridor and the Rochor-Bugis section of the DTL.

 The station is built in close proximity to the HDB estates of Rowell Court and Kelantan Court, Sim Lim Tower, as well as shophouses and schools which spread around the area.
 The nearby Queen Street Bus terminal offers bus connections to Johor Bahru.